VictorBarretoLF/Mobile_Rocketseat/DOCS/DIFFICULTIES_FOUND.md

     npm install styled-components
 ```

-## in case of error when isntalling styled-components
+## in case of error when isntalling styled-components *happen 07/06/2023*

 ```bash
     npm install --save styled-components@5 # for an stable version